hellojuhyoung/project1_hyundai/README.md

 ## Overview

 This project is a **front-end recreation of key sections from the official Hyundai global website**.
-Built primarily with **HTML, CSS, and JavaScript**, it aims to showcase modern web development skills by replicating design, **responsiveness**, and interactive elements found on a major automotive brand's online presence.
+Built primarily with **HTML, CSS, and JavaScript**, it aims to showcase modern web development skills by replicating design, **adaptability across devices**, and interactive elements found on a major automotive brand's online presence.

 **Why This Project?**

-This project demonstrates practical skills in building multi-page, **responsive** web interfaces and handling client-side interactivity.
+This project demonstrates practical skills in building multi-page, **adaptive** web interfaces and handling client-side interactivity.
 The core aspects highlighted include:

 - **🌐 Multi-Page Navigation:** Implements a clear navigation structure across distinct sections like Home, Vehicles, and Company information.
-- **📱 Responsive Design:** Ensures optimal viewing and user experience across various devices and screen sizes, from mobile phones to desktop monitors.
+- **📱 Device Adaptability:** Ensures optimal viewing and user experience across various devices and screen sizes, from mobile phones to desktop monitors.
 - **✨ Interactive Elements:** Incorporates dynamic features such as video slideshows, navigation bar transformations on scroll, and image galleries to enhance user engagement.
 - **🎨 Brand Fidelity:** Focuses on meticulously recreating the visual design and user interface (UI) elements to closely match the original Hyundai website's aesthetic.
 - **✂️ Modular Structure:** Organizes code into logical, page-specific files (HTML, CSS, JS) for maintainability and scalability.